florentianayuwono/NCL-Academy/ncl_academy_website/lib/templates/README.md

 }

 ```
 5. After that, the Log4Shell page is done.
-We only need to import and set the routing to the new page in `main.dart`
+We only need to export the new page in `import.dart` and set the routing in `main.dart`